ShaunFerris/Coding-Note-Taking/Interview Prep/Interview Prep Quickies - JS Focus.md

 ## The `this` keyword, environments contexts and scope
 This topic of the `this` keyword is significantly less important in the context of React and other modern frontend programming, as these frameworks all use a funtional programming style.
 However OOP with JS is still a foundational topic and is fair game for interview questions.
 Furthermore, **the related topics of lexical environment and execution context are very relevant to functional programming and are high level topics that will show a good grasp of the fundamentals of the language.**

-`this` refers to the current execution context.
+`this` refers to the current execution context, whether that be the object/method it is called within, or the global execution context when called on a function.
 To fully understand this we need to discuss and define some more high level terms, <span style="color: cyan; font-weight: bold; font-style: italic;">lexical environment, execution context, call stack and scope.</span>

+- **Lexical environment**: JS cares about where you right your code and what surrounds it.
+What line the code is on, whether it is indented in a block and what other code is in the same environment is the lexical environment of that line of code.
+- **Execution context**: Your JS code will consist of multiple lexical environments, each with their own execution context.
+The execution context denotes the code to be run in a given lexical environment, what variables are available to it and what other code will be involved.
+This is also where scope comes into the equation.
+When code from one execution context uses surrounding code from a different lexical environment — like a helper function — it creates a new execution context, and adds it to the call stack.
+- **Execution/call stack**: JS manages the order of execution of different execution contexts using a stack data structure.
+The global execution goes onto the stack first and will be the last to complete execution.
+- **Scope**: To put it very simply, scope is where in your code a variable is available.
+JS initially only had the global scope and the function scope, until es6 introduced the block scope and the `const` and `let` keywords to go with it.
+	- **Global scope**: Anything defined here is available anywhere else in the code, ie it is visible in all other scopes.
+	- **Function scope**: Anything declared within a function definition, is NOT visible to any code outside the function.
+NOTE: this does not apply to arrow functions.
+	- **Block scope**: anything defined between curly braces that do not belong to a functions definition.
+Scopes can be nested, and any nested scope has access to its parent scope.
+This is related to closure as discussed above.